-The Behavioral Change Stairway Model and was developed by the FBI’s hostage negotiation unit and it shows the 5 steps to getting someone else to see your point of view and change what they’re doing.
+The Behavioral Change Stairway Model was developed by the FBI’s hostage negotiation unit, and it shows the 5 steps to getting someone else to see your point of view and change what they’re doing.

 It’s not something that only works with barricaded criminals wielding assault rifles — it applies to most any form of disagreement.

 - Active Listening: Listen to their side and make them aware you’re listening.

 - Empathy: You get an understanding of where they’re coming from and how they feel.

 - Rapport: Empathy is what you feel.
 Rapport is when they feel it back.
 They start to trust you.

 - Influence: Now that they trust you, you’ve earned the right to work on problem solving with them and recommend a course of action.

 - Behavioral Change: They act.
 (And maybe come out with their hands up.)

 The problem is, you’re probably screwing it up.

 What you’re doing wrong